seqeralabs/docs/multiqc_docs/core/reports/customization.md

   - fail: "#d9534f"
 ```

 These can be overridden or added to with any string / CSS hex colour combinations you like.
-You can generate hex colour codes with lots of tools, for example <http://htmlcolorcodes.com/>
+You can generate hex colour codes with lots of tools, such as [HTML color codes](http://htmlcolorcodes.com/).

 Note that the different sets of rules are formatted in order.
-So if a value matches both `pass` and `fail` then it will be formatted as a `fail`
+So if a value matches both `pass` and `fail` then it will be formatted as a `fail`.

 ## Number base (multiplier)